stac-extensions/label/README.md

 One or more assets will contain references to the label data.
 These assets have these requirements:

-- if the `label:type` is "vector", the labels must be a GeoJSON FeatureCollection.
+- if the `label:types` property contains "vector", the labels must be a GeoJSON FeatureCollection.
-- if the `label:type` is "raster", it is recommended to also have an asset of a GeoJSON FeatureCollection defining the extent.
+- if the `label:types` property contains "raster", it is recommended to also have an asset of a GeoJSON FeatureCollection defining the extent.
 - Asset Roles should be used to indicate which assets are the labels.
 It is recommended that all Assets referencing labels have the role `labels`.
 Other labels such as `labels-vector` (for vector labels), `labels-raster` (for raster labels), `labels-extent` (for the vector extent of raster labels), `labels-training` (for ML training data), and `labels-testing` (for ML testing data) may also be added to further indicate what specific assets reference.
 - if `label:tasks` is tile_classification, object_detection, or segmentation,
   each feature should have one or more properties containing the label(s) for the